CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### React Native
 ![React Native](./asset/img/reactNative.gif)

-> * Before you use React Native element, set the screen as mobile by click one of buttons from the bottom.
+> * Before you use React Native element, set the screen as mobile by click one of the buttons from the bottom.
 > * You can set the screen to _Portrait_ or to _Landscape_ easily in **_ServiceDesigner_**.
 Just click the button what you want to set.
 > * Then right-click and add element and input the name what you will use.
 It's really simple.
 > * You must input the name in this function also.